-Clop actors claimed to have compromised 130 organisations in a mass ransomware attack using Fortra’s GoAnywhere file transfer software by exploiting a vulnerability.
+Clop actors claimed to have compromised 130 organizations in a mass ransomware attack using Fortra’s GoAnywhere file transfer software by exploiting a vulnerability.
 Notable victims included the City of Toronto and the Community Health Systems (CHS), which is compromised of 80 hospitals.

 They were also responsible for a widespread data-theft attack exploiting a zero-day vulnerability in MOVEit Transfer, a secure file transfer platform.
-The attack affected over 2,000 organisations and more than 62 million customers, and reports in July said they were expected to make upwards of $100 million.
+The attack affected over 2,000 organizations and more than 62 million customers, and reports in July said they were expected to make upwards of $100 million.

 How to prevent ransomware attacks